vsaulue/Gustave/docs/tutorials/02-world-api/03-world-structures/index.md

   - { "x": 0, "y": 0, "z": 0}
   - { "x": 0, "y": 1, "z": 0}
 ```

-Both `world.structures()` and `structure.blocks()` are unordered containers, so all structures and blocks are given in no particular order.

 In the above output: